marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/locally-declared-labels.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: local labels, macros, local labels

 .. _local-labels:

-.. index:: local labels

-.. index:: macros, local labels

 Locally Declared Labels
 ***********************